learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/FastAPI.md

 ```

 The pytest.ficture is one way to do setup and teardown for a test file.
 Check out more details about pytest fictures [here](https://docs.pytest.org/en/6.2.x/fixture.html#fixture).
-It may not be needed, as there are other ways to do the same thing.
+It may not be needed, as there are other ways to do the same thing such as other ways from pytest [here](https://docs.pytest.org/en/7.1.x/how-to/xunit_setup.html).
 You can include it into the test file above if you would like.

 ``` {python}
 # setup and teardown for doing things before and after tests